roy23sourabh/Getting_and_cleaning_data/README.md

 - run_analysis.R : Contains the script for analysing and creating the final tidy output dataset
 - CodeBook.md    : Contains the explanation for each variable of the tidy dataset transformations performed to achieve the data,understsanding the data.
+- outputData.txt : contains the tidy dataset for the final step as per the assignment.